arthurgainon13/HSGProject/README.md

 python3 main.py
 ```

-Then when the Interface is opened, select the data you want to add and run the backtest.
+### Then when the Interface is opened:
+1. Select a company from the dropdown menu.
+2. Enter the desired parameters:
+-   Starting Capital: Initial amount of money for trading.
+-   Fee per Trade: Percentage fee charged for each transaction.
+-   RSI Overbought Level: RSI value above which the stock is considered overbought (default: 70).
+-   RSI Oversold Level: RSI value below which the stock is considered oversold (default: 30).
+3. Click the "Run Backtest" button to start the simulation.
+4. Review the performance metrics and visualizations in the results section.

 ## Dependencies
 See `requirements.txt` for a list of required libraries.